PaddlePaddle/Paddle/doc/design/file_manager/pfs/pfs.md

 ## Path Arguments
 When using a command, we need to specify path arguments.
 There are two path argument type: `localpath` and `pfspath`.
-A `pfspath` begin with `/pfs`, eg: `/pfs/mydir/text1.txt`.
+A `pfspath` begin with `/pfs`, eg: `/pfs/$DATACENTER/home/$USER/folder`.

 ## order of Path Arguments
-Commonly, if there are two path arguments.
-The first is the source, and the second is the destination.
+Commonly, if there are two path arguments, the first is the source, and the second is the destination.

 ## Subcommonds
 - [rm](rm.md)